Augmented Reality for RObots (ARRO): Pointing Visuomotor Policies Towards Visual Robustness

 In this paper, we introduce \textbf{ARRO} (\textbf{A}ugmented \textbf{R}eality for \textbf{RO}bots), a method that functions like \textit{AR glasses} for robots—minimizing visual distractions, highlighting task-relevant elements, and enhancing policy robustness without requiring retraining.
 ARRO is a calibration-free visual pre-processing pipeline for generating task-specific augmented visual observations.
 By leveraging open-vocabulary segmentation and object detection, it retains only the robot gripper and the target objects, and overlays them onto a structured virtual background.
 This process results in a consistent, simplified input space that supports visuomotor robustness across varied environments and embodiments.

-\textbf{In summary, we make the following contributions:} (1) We propose ARRO, a calibration-free augmented reality pipeline that improves the robustness of visuomotor policies by selectively retaining task-relevant visual information---specifically, the robot gripper and manipulated objects---while masking out distractors.
-(2) We introduce ARRO's system design, which is based on vision-language models and computer vision foundation models for segmentation and object detection.
+\textbf{In summary, we make the following contributions:} \textbf{(1)} We propose ARRO, a calibration-free augmented reality pipeline that improves the robustness of visuomotor policies by selectively retaining task-relevant visual information---specifically, the fingers of the robot's gripper and manipulated objects---while masking out distractors. \textbf{(2)} We introduce ARRO's system design, which is based on vision-language models and computer vision foundation models for segmentation and object detection.
 As a result, it operates in an open-vocabulary and zero-shot manner.
-Neither camera calibration nor training is required.
-In principle, ARRO can be combined with any visuomotor policy.
-(3) We create a virtual background with clear visual references that is included in the virtual scene.
-Our experimental results show that this improves performance compared to a uniform background without visual markers.
-(4) We evaluate ARRO in multiple tasks and settings on Diffusion Policy~\citep{visuomotordiffusion}, Octo~\citep{octo}, and OpenVLA~\citep{openvla}.
-Our results show substantial improvements in robustness against changes in background and embodiment and the presence of distractors.
+Neither camera calibration, nor modeling of the task or environment, nor training are required.
+In principle, ARRO can be combined with any visuomotor policy. \textbf{(3)} We create a virtual background with clear visual references that is included in the virtual scene.
+Our experimental results show that this improves performance compared to a uniform background without visual markers. \textbf{(4)} We evaluate ARRO in multiple tasks and settings on Diffusion Policy \cite{visuomotordiffusion}, Octo \cite{octo}, OpenVLA \cite{openvla} and \pizero{}~\cite{pizero}.
+Our results show improved robustness to background variations, distractors, and highlight how ARRO enables cross-embodiment transfer.